SquidzApparel/SquidzApparel/_products/second-product.md

 ---

 This is a new product to see if this thing actually compiles...
+This is another test.